-Three Men Sentenced for Human Trafficking in Las Vegas - NewsBreak
+Three men sentenced for human trafficking in Las Vegas - NewsBreak

 Officers also searched Sampson’s cell phone and found videos of child pornography depicting a suspected human trafficking victim.

-According to court documents, on September 17, 2021, Burnett responded to an online prostitution advertisement, exchanged messages with someone he believed to be a 15-year-old prostitute, and agreed to pay $100 to the girl in exchange for her to engage in sex acts with him.
+According to court documents, on Sept.
+17, 2021, Burnett responded to an online prostitution advertisement, exchanged messages with someone he believed to be a 15-years old, and agreed to pay $100 to the girl in exchange for her to engage in sex acts with him.

 Officers recovered the same .40 caliber semiautomatic pistol shown in the posts and arrested Williams.